Chris Wickham

-Early life
+Early life and education

 Wickham was born on 18 May 1950.
 He was educated at Millfield, a public school in Street, Somerset, England.
 From 1968 to 1975, he studied at Keble College, Oxford.
 He graduated from the University of Oxford with a Bachelor of Arts (BA) degree in 1971.
 He then remained to undertake postgraduate research and completed his Doctor of Philosophy (DPhil) degree in 1975 with a thesis entitled Economy and society in 8th century northern Tuscany.

 Academic career

 Wickham spent nearly thirty years of his career at the University of Birmingham.
-He was a Lecturer from 1977 to and 1987 and a Senior Lecturer from 1987 to 1989.
+He was a Lecturer from 1977 to 1987 and a Senior Lecturer from 1987 to 1989.
 He was promoted to Reader in 1989, and made Professor of Medieval History in 1993.

 In 2005, he was appointed as Chichele Professor of Medieval History in the University of Oxford and fellow of All Souls College, Oxford.
 From 2009 to 2012, he also served as chair of the Faculty of History.
 From September 2015 to the end of the academic year, he was additionally Head of the Humanities Division of the University of Oxford.
 He retired at the end of the 2015/2016 academic year, in line with Oxford's mandatory retirement policy.
 Upon retirement, Wickham was appointed Professor of Medieval History on a part-time basis at the University of Birmingham.
 He was appointed Director of the British School at Rome on 5 November 2020, and held the post until July 2021.

 From June 2009 to July 2011, Wickham served as a company director of the Past and Present Society.
 On 6 July 2013, Wickham was appointed a company director of the Past and Present Society: he retains this position as of 2019.